mac-can/PCBUSB-Wrapper/README.md

 uv-pc013mac:PeakCAN eris$ sudo make install uv-pc013mac:PeakCAN eris$
 ```
-_(The version number of the library can be adapted by editing the appropriated `Makefile` and changing the variable `VERSION` accordingly.
-Don´t forget to set the version number also in the source files.)_
+_(The version number of the libraries can be adapted by editing the `Makefile`s in the subfolders and changing the variable `VERSION` accordingly.
+Don´t forget to set the version number also in the header file `Version.h`.)_

 #### libPeakCAN